Multi-user dungeon: Other early MUD-like games

 In 1978, around the same time Roy Trubshaw wrote MUD, Alan E. Klietz wrote a game called Scepter (Scepter of Goth), and later called Milieu using Multi-Pascal on a CDC Cyber 6600 series mainframe which was operated by the Minnesota Educational Computing Consortium.
 Klietz ported Milieu to an IBM XT in 1983, naming the new port Scepter of Goth.
 Scepter supported 10 to 16 simultaneous users, typically connecting in by modem.
 It was the first commercial MUD; franchises were sold to a number of locations.
 Scepter was first owned and run by GamBit (of Minneapolis, Minnesota), founded by Bob Alberti.
 GamBit's assets were later sold to Interplay Productions.

 In 1984, Mark Peterson wrote The Realm of Angmar, beginning as a clone of Scepter of Goth.
 In 1994, Peterson rewrote The Realm of Angmar, adapting it to MS-DOS (the basis for many dial-in BBS systems), and renamed it Swords of Chaos.
-For a few years this was a very popular form of MUD, hosted on a number of BBS systems, until widespread Internet access eliminated most BBSes.
+For a few years this was a popular form of MUD, hosted on a number of BBS systems, until widespread Internet access eliminated most BBSes.

 In 1984, Mark Jacobs created and deployed a commercial gaming site, Gamers World.
 The site featured two games coded and designed by Jacobs, a MUD called Aradath (which was later renamed, upgraded and ported to GEnie as Dragon's Gate) and a 4X science-fiction game called Galaxy, which was also ported to GEnie.
 At its peak, the site had about 100 monthly subscribers to both Aradath and Galaxy.
 GEnie was shut down in the late 1990s, although Dragon's Gate was later brought to AOL before it was finally released on its own.
 Dragon's Gate was closed on February 10, 2007.

 In the summer of 1980, University of Virginia classmates John Taylor and Kelton Flinn wrote Dungeons of Kesmai, a six player game inspired by Dungeons & Dragons which used roguelike ASCII graphics.
 They founded the Kesmai company in 1982 and in 1985 an enhanced version of Dungeons of Kesmai, Island of Kesmai, was launched on CompuServe.
 Later, its 2-D graphical descendant Legends of Kesmai was launched on AOL in 1996.
 The games were retired commercially in 2000.

 The popularity of MUDs of the University of Essex tradition escalated in the United States during the late 1980s when affordable personal computers with 300 to 2400 bit/s modems enabled role-players to log into multi-line BBSs and online service providers such as CompuServe.
 During this time it was sometimes said that MUD stands for "Multi Undergraduate Destroyer" due to their popularity among college students and the amount of time devoted to them.

 Avalon: The Legend Lives was published by Yehuda Simmons in 1989.
 It was the first persistent game world of its kind without the traditional hourly resets and points-based puzzle solving progression systems.
 Avalon introduced equilibrium and balance (cooldowns), skill-based player vs player combat and concepts such as player-run governments and player housing.